Which Way Should The Blade Be Facing?

 A: There is no general rule for which way the blade should be facing on all types of saws.
 It is important to consult the manufacturer’s instructions and follow them carefully to ensure the best results.

-More to explore: Can You Do Everything With A Circular Saw?
+More to explore: How Do You Line Up A Circular Saw?

 Leave a Comment